Frequently Asked Questions

 Can I bring treats for the goats?

 While we think you are super sweet for thinking of them, we do not encourage bringing treats for the goats.
-Not that we don't trust you or anything, but you just never know where food comes from and we like to extra cautious.
-Don't worry though, we have LOTS of healthy treats that we give to you to feed the goats during their visit!
+Not that we don't trust you or anything, but you just never know where food comes from and we like to be extra cautious.
+Don't worry though, we have LOTS of healthy treats that we give to you to feed the goats during your visit!